SungHoHong2/Ceph-Experiment/Definition/ceph_basic.md

 REST architecture involves reading a designated Web page that contains an XML file.
 The XML file describes and includes the desired content.
 Once dynamically defined, consumers may access the interface.

 ```

+--

+### CRUSH
+- how it finds the data and place the data
+- random placement algorithm
+- ** the entire calculation of CRUSH is done in the client **

+1. hash the object into numbers
+2. calculate the location in the client
+3. this provides an statistically even distribution